Hirlam/Trac2Markdown.jl/docs/src/HarmonieSystemDocumentation/Harmonie-mSMS.md

 The three different task are allowed to run ahead/after each other to get a good throughput.

-The configuration, the full suite and the relation between different tasks is controlled by the scheduler [ECFLOW](../HarmonieSystemDocumentation/ECFLOW.md) which has a graphical interface ecflowview/ecflow_ui.
+The configuration, the full suite and the relation between different tasks is controlled by the scheduler [ECFLOW](../HarmonieSystemDocumentation/ECFLOW.md) which has a graphical interface ecflow_ui.
 This documentation describes how to get started with your first experiment.
 The description follows the setup at ECMWF, but your local system setup would be very similar but most likely simpler.
 The reference Harmonie system on ECMWF platform assumes a dual-hosts setup using ECFLOW.
 By default, Harmonie uses the front-end ecgb to configure and launch experiments, whereas cca is used for all computations except those for operations related to observation verification and monitoring.

 Following example shows the steps to launch an Harmonie experiment my_exp from ecgb.